aws-samples/serverless-patterns/s3files-lambda-sam/README.md

-# Mount an S3 Bucket as a File System on AWS Lambda using Amazon S3 Files
+# Mount an Amazon S3 Bucket as a File System on AWS Lambda using Amazon S3 Files

 This pattern mounts an Amazon S3 bucket as a file system on an AWS Lambda function using **Amazon S3 Files**, then reads CSV files with **pandas** using standard Python file I/O.